timoweave/toy_problems/README.md

 1. find the max depth of a binary tree
 1. move zeros in an array to its end, in place

-Here is a list toy problems need more explaination from the author(s).
+Here is a list toy problems yet to be done or need more explaination from the author(s).

 1. the power of 4 with a given number (could leetcode explain more?)
+1. combine two sql tables

 # Install and checkout the result
 ---